Central American leaders facing U.S. aid cuts pledge to do more

-MIAMI Facing deep cuts to foreign aid by the Trump administration, Central American leaders pledged on Thursday to take more responsibility to battle organised crime and curb illegal immigration from the region.
+MIAMI (Reuters) - Facing deep cuts to foreign aid by the Trump administration, Central American leaders pledged on Thursday to take more responsibility to battle organised crime and curb illegal immigration from the region.

 Washington is pushing the violent countries of El Salvador, Guatemala and Honduras, known as the Northern Triangle, to enact economic reforms to lift private investment and stem the flow of migrants at a meeting of Latin American leaders in Miami.